 We ask that employers abide by the Principles for Employment Professionals of the National Association of College and Employers (NACE).
 The Indiana University Luddy School of Informatics, Computing, and Engineering acts as a referral service by permitting employers to post information about current job listings.
-The university is unable to research the integrity of the organizations or persons who list jobs with us, and we make no representations, recommendations, or guarantees regarding any jobs posted or employment data transmitted through Luddy Careers.
+The university is unable to research the integrity of the organizations or persons who list jobs with us, and we make no representations, recommendations, or guarantees regarding any jobs posted or employment data transmitted through Handshake.
 We urge students to exercise caution and common sense when applying for any position.

-The university shall not be responsible to anyone who posts information, accesses information, or otherwise uses Luddy Careers for any direct or indirect harm, damage, or loss incurred in connection with such use, regardless of the nature of the claim or cause of action.
+The university shall not be responsible to anyone who posts information, accesses information, or otherwise uses Handshake for any direct or indirect harm, damage, or loss incurred in connection with such use, regardless of the nature of the claim or cause of action.
 Without limiting the foregoing, the university expressly disclaims any responsibility or obligation to assess or determine the suitability of any individual seeking employment, any potential employer, or any potential employment situation.

 Luddy School of Informatics, Computing, and Engineering Career Services has the right to decline a position if:

 - The employment opportunity involves on-campus solicitation or on-campus sales.

 - The student is required to purchase, rent, or obtain a line of credit for any type of sales kit or presentation supplies.